-The Data SnapShot reports showcase a variety of demographic, economic and labor market information that local leaders, community organizations and others can use to gain a better perspective on current conditions and opportunities in their counties.
+Each Data SnapShot showcases a variety of demographic, economic, labor market, broadband and quality of life information that local leaders, community organizations and others can use to gain a better perspective on current conditions and opportunities in their counties.
 To strengthen the value and usability of the information, data are showcased using a variety of visual tools such as charts, graphs and tables.
-In addition, key observations about the data are offered as a way of guiding users with the interpretation of the information presented.
+In addition, key definitions and observations about the data are offered, sources of data are highlighted and tools are integrated that allows users to easily download graphics and other snapshot elements.

 Rural Indiana Stats is designed to provide individuals, leaders, organizations and agencies with access to a basic set of data that can used to guide and inform their program and investment activities.
 While the site is not intended to provide a full array of data items available at the county level, it is designed to offer users ready access to a core set of statistical data on Indiana’s 92 counties.